-The centennial of women’s suffrage in America will be marked in 2020 with exhibits and celebrations.
+The centennial of women’s suffrage in America will be marked in 2020 and 2021 with exhibits at the Ohio Statehouse.

 On June 16, 1919, Ohio became the fifth state to vote for ratification of the 19th Amendment, which would guarantee women the right to vote.
 On August 26, 1920, the amendment was incorporated into the U.S. Constitution.